 A convoy of Swedes pedals from the local supermarket with the silhouettes of groceries pressed against the plastic bags

 hanging from their handles, bells ringing.

 A son, held upright on his bike with the help of giant training wheels, banks hard, driving his father into the curb-side

 Pigeons ascend between buildings.
 The sun's burning reflection hangs in the gigantic mirror of a tower's face.

 Opposite, a boulevard flanked with street lanterns sparkles with the morning's reflected light.

-voices accelerate and his responses slow, a short and narrow woman -- a visitor who had earlier
+as their voices accelerate and his responses slow, a short and narrow woman -- a visitor who had earlier contributed a candle

 Florian guesses her to be about forty.